 | Follicular Phase | Days 1-13 | Rising estrogen, FSH | Egg matures in ovary; lining rebuilds |

-❌ Ignoring factors that delay ovulation: Stress, illness, travel, significant weight changes, excessive exercise, and hormonal conditions like PCOS can delay or prevent ovulation without affecting your next period date.
+❌ Ignoring factors that delay ovulation: Acute stress, metabolic shifts, illness, sudden weight fluctuations, or underlying hormonal conditions like PCOS can delay or suspend egg release without immediately signaling changes to your previous menstrual window.

-❌ Not accounting for irregular BBT factors: Alcohol, poor sleep, illness, and taking temperature at inconsistent times can skew BBT readings.
-Take your temperature at the same time each morning before getting out of bed.
+❌ Not accounting for irregular BBT variables: Alcohol use, interrupted sleep, illness, and erratic morning checking schedules can skew your Basal Body Temperature curves.
+Always record your temperature at the same time each morning prior to getting out of bed.

 Sources & Medical References: Ovulation and fertility calculations based on guidelines from the American College of Obstetricians and Gynecologists (ACOG) Practice Bulletin on Fertility Awareness-Based Methods.
 Fertile window research from Wilcox et al., "Timing of Sexual Intercourse in Relation to Ovulation," New England Journal of Medicine (1995).
 Cycle length norms per ACOG Committee Opinion on Menstruation in Girls and Adolescents.
-This calculator is for educational purposes and does not replace consultation with a healthcare provider for fertility concerns.
-Calculator updated January 2026.
+This calculator is for educational purposes and does not replace professional medical consultation with a healthcare provider for fertility or reproductive concerns.
+Calculator updated May 2026.

-Your fertility window spans approximately 6 days: the 5 days before ovulation plus the day of ovulation itself.
-This extended window exists because sperm can survive in the female reproductive tract for up to 5 days, while the egg remains viable for only 12-24 hours after release.
-Peak fertility occurs during the 2-3 days immediately before ovulation, when conception probability reaches 25-30%.
-Having intercourse every 1-2 days during this window maximizes your chances of conception.
+Your fertile window spans approximately 6 days: the 5 days before ovulation plus ovulation day itself.
+This exists because sperm can survive up to 5 days in the reproductive tract while the egg remains viable for 12 to 24 hours after release.
+Peak fertility is the 2 to 3 days immediately before ovulation when conception probability reaches 25 to 30% per cycle.
+Only about 5% of conceptions occur on the exact predicted ovulation day — daily or every-other-day intercourse throughout the entire fertile window maximizes your chances.